afterdesign/afterdesign.net/_posts/2016-01-10-vagrant-nfs-rights-problems-with-udev-events.md

 systemctl restart systemd-user-sessions.service
 ```

- It has few ifs.
-Some of them are for the process of the box [creation](http://packer.io) and some are just to make changes once.
+It has few conditions.
+Some of them are for the process of the box [creation](http://packer.io), some to make sure it's not going to fail with nasty exit code and some are just to make changes once not every ```vagrant reload/halt/up```